 - Bust circumference: Place your measuring tape loosely around your bust and measure.
 Using me as an example, my bust circumference is 38 inches

-- Jacket length: Place your measuring tape at the root of your shoulders and measure how long you want your jacket to be.
+- Jacket length: Place your measuring tape at the base of your neck and measure how long you want your jacket to be.
 For the sake of this tutorial, the jacket length will be 24 inches.

-- Waist to abdomen: This is the distance between your waist and lower abdomen.
+- Waist to High hip: This is the distance between your waist and lower abdomen.
 Place your measuring tape at the waist level and measure the distance between your waist and abdomen.
 For the sake of this tutorial, the distance is 5 inches.

 So the entire procedure of making a blazer jacket will be adjusting our basic bodice block to a blazer jacket and since we have two types of jacket to create, we will begin with the peak-pointed lapel and then move to the next.